SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 5- What if I lose money trading SNC?

 {: .box-success}
 If you got me, I got you.
-Will create a relieve fund from incomes to cover losses of some traders atleast.
+Will create a relief fund from incomes to cover losses of some traders atleast.
+That profits will be airdropped to traders in loss.
 I will go 10 steps to who comes 1 step towards me.